emremengi/INDOOR_FARMING_PAPER/README.md

 3. ifort MACHINE-LEARNING-PURE-RAY-LIGHTBOX-V<XX>.f -lm -03 -o MACHINE-LEARNING-PURE-RAY-LIGHTBOX-V<XX>.o <br />
 4. ./MACHINE-LEARNING-PURE-RAY-LIGHTBOX-V<XX>.o <br />
 5. After the executable file runs, a file "PATH.dat" will be created. <br />
-6. Using your visualization software of choice (we use Tecplot to produce the plots in the associated paper), you can visualize the data in PATH.dat. <br />
+6. Using your visualization software of choice (we use Tecplot to produce the plots in the associated paper), you can visualize the data in PATH.dat, which is the optimized indoor farm settings given by the algorithm. <br />
+7.
 7. **TODO** Were there more steps than this ???

 If you desire to edit the model file ("MACHINE-LEARNING-PURE-RAY-LIGHTBOX.f"), we only recommend editing in a few locations (line numbers based on v15): <br />